ryscheng/www.raymondcheng.net/_posts/2021-10-06-how-to-hang-glide.md

 Now we could see ourselves continuing doing it for the rest of our lives, committed to achieving some level of mastery.
 This dream of soaring, riding thermals, chasing lift from ridge to mountain top, requires the accumulation of many important skills.
 Assuming you're already interested in learning to hang glide, let's first start by convincing you why it's worth it to go all the way through H1 and H2 to get to H3 rating.

 [USHPA](https://www.ushpa.org/) is the organization dedicated to making free flight (hang gliding and paragliding) possible and safe.
-They are responsible for certifying flying sites and standardizing the skills required to fly them safely, through the USHPA ratings system.
-You will need a certain minimum rating for most sites, often with other specific requirements for additional skills or experience.
+They are responsible for certifying flying sites and standardizing the skills required to fly them safely, through the USHPA ratings (H1 to H5) system.
+Each flying site has a minimum required rating, so as you progress in your ratings, more and more sites will become accessible to you.
+USHPA also collects [incident reports](https://www.ushpa.org/page/safety) related to the sport.
+If you want to understand the risks of the sport, I'd recommend this great [article](https://chessintheair.com/the-risk-of-dying-doing-what-we-love/).

 ### Hang1 (Beginner) is just takeoffs and landings
 <iframe width="560" height="315" src="https://www.youtube.com/embed/I-RDq599aMo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>